mwingter/mwingter/README.md

 I'm a B.S.
 Computer Science student, passionate about technology and increasinly in love with Web Development.
 I'm currently:
 - 🔭 Working on PET Computação and USP Codelab, which are both extracurriculars on ICMC-USP.
-- 🌱 Learning more about Web Development.
+- :octocat: Learning more about Web Development.

 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/mwingter/) [Facebook](https://www.facebook.com/mwingter) [Itch](https://mwingter.itch.io/)